Christian Yelich Player Props: Brewers vs. Braves

 Christian Yelich At The Plate

-- Among the qualified hitters in MLB action, his batting average ranks 15th, his on-base percentage ranks 14th, and he is 31st in the league in slugging.
+- Among the qualified hitters in MLB play, he ranks 17th in batting average, 17th in on-base percentage, and 33rd in slugging.

-- Yelich will look to extend his eight-game hitting streak.
-He's batting .400 with one homer over the course of his last outings.

-- In 37.4% of his games this season, Yelich has driven in at least one run.
-In 14 of those games (14.1%) he recorded two or more RBI, while accounting for three or more of his team's runs in six contests.
+- Yelich has picked up an RBI in 37.0% of his games this season, with two or more RBI in 14.0% of his games.
+He has also driven in three or more runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.